Non-Surgical Weight Loss Procedures

-The most effective non-surgical procedure for losing weight is a non-invasive, reversible procedure.
-It involves placing a saline-filled balloon in your stomach to make you feel full.
+Non-surgical procedures offer the most effective non-invasive and reversible meansfor losing weight.
+These procedures involve reducing the amount of space in your stomach to make you feel full.
 It encourages you to eat less at each meal, helping you lose up to 35 pounds within six months.
 You can repeat this procedure as often as your doctor recommends.
 At Advanced Surgical & Bariatrics of NJ, PA, your overall health drives the best decisions for weight loss.
 Call the nearest office to schedule a consultation with a non-surgical weight loss specialist.

-The safest, most effective non-surgical weight loss technique involves placing a saline-filled silicone balloon in your stomach.
+One of the safest, most effective non-surgical weight loss techniques involves placing a saline-filled silicone balloon in your stomach.
 This simple procedure helps you lose excess weight by reducing the space in your stomach for food.
 Most people opt for this procedure because they’ve tried dieting and exercising without seeing any significant results.

-This non-surgical weight loss procedure, which you can get at one of our weight loss centers allows you to shed pounds and become healthier as a result.
-In fact, of all the weight loss options without surgery, this one gives you the maximum weight loss.
-You can lose anywhere from 20 to 35 pounds from this one procedure.
+These non-surgical weight loss procedures, which you can get at one of our weight loss centers, allows you to shed pounds and become healthier as a result.
+In fact, of all the weight loss options outside of surgery, these procedures can give you the maximum weight loss.
+You can lose anywhere from 20 to 35 pounds after undergoing one of these procedures.

 Losing Weight and Reducing Risks